zinen/node-red-contrib-huawei-router/README.md

  - Get list of known clients.
 Both earlier and currently connected clients
  - Get signal strength.
 [Made by request in Issue#1](https://github.com/zinen/node-red-contrib-huawei-router/issues/1)
  - Toggle mobile data connection

+## Known limits
+ - The router can only have so many active sessions a session seems to end after 5 minutes of inactivity.
+The limit in active sessions means you can get a error code back from this router `108003: Already login` meaning too active sessions.
+This is a limit on the router it self.